williamlai2/vicbabynames/README.md

 #> when loading 'vicbabynames'
 #> API key loaded!

-# set your api key - this is just the sample available from the Vic Gov website.
+# set your api key - if you want, use the sample available from the Vic Gov website.
 #set_api_key()
 ```